 Where credible options are available to buyers, buyer concentration can prevent a price increase and make it difficult for sellers to exercise market power.
-Typically, a buyer will have such ability if it can, for example, switch to other sellers in a reasonable amount of time or the promise of substantial orders can induce the expansion of an existing seller or sponsor entry by a potential seller.
-In such a scenario, the Bureau will assess whether one or more buyers have such a countervailing power to constrain the exercise of market power.
+Typically, a buyer will have this ability if, for example, it can switch to other sellers in a reasonable amount of time, or the promise of substantial orders can induce the expansion of an existing seller or sponsor entry by a potential seller.
+In this scenario, the Bureau will assess whether one or more buyers have such a countervailing power to constrain the exercise of market power.